 -

-This pie crust ranks as much because of its brand aesthetic as its flavor.
-When it comes to a graham cracker crust, you have to go with a classic Keebler.
-Sure, you could pick the Kroger brand or the Great Value brand, and they do taste strikingly similar, but there’s just more joy in seeing those crafty little elves on the front of the package.
+This store bought pie crust ranks for its flavor, as well as its aesthetic.
+When it comes to a graham cracker pie crust, Keebler is a classic.
+Sure, you could pick the Kroger brand or the Great Value brand, and they do taste strikingly similar, but there’s just more joy in seeing those crafty little elves on the front of this package.
 I also think the flavor here is slightly better—it’s buttery and sweet, and the texture of the crust isn’t so crumbly that it falls apart.
 For what it’s worth, I ran into that exact problem with Great Value’s graham cracker pie crust, which came crumbled upon delivery.
 Go Keebler.
-Trust the elves, dammit!
+Trust the elves, dammit! —Danny Palumbo

 - Marie Callender’s Deep Dish Pastry Pie Shells